 Please note the below schedule is preliminary and subject to change.
 Events will be added to the OCA events calendar upon confirmation and completion of the event sanctioning process by organizers.

 Provincial Championship events are open to citizen permits (where applicable) and UCI license holders.
 Riders must have a cyclo-cross code on their license and race in the age-based category as indicated by the National category code on their license.
-For a breakdown on category licenses please refer to the provincial championship licensing chart.
+For a breakdown on category licenses please refer to the 2019 Cyclo-Cross Guidelines.

 Provincial Champions will be recognized within each age category, and receive a provincial medal and jersey based on the N+1 policy.

 Ontario Cup events are open to citizen permit and UCI license holders, with the top level categories reserved for UCI license holders only.
-For a breakdown on category licenses please refer to the Ontario Cup cyclo-cross licensing chart or the 2019 Cyclo-Cross Guidelines.
+For a breakdown on category licenses please refer to the the 2019 Cyclo-Cross Guidelines.